LLNL/magpie/README.md

 1) Magpie and all big data projects (Hadoop, Spark, etc.) should be installed on all cluster nodes.
 It can be in a known location or perhaps via a network file system location.
+Many users may simply install them into their NFS home directories.

    These paths will be specified in job submission scripts.

 2) A passwordless remote shell execution mechanism must be available for scripts to launch big data daemons (Hadoop Datanodes, Hbase